- University of Miami

 Rich Beckman directs the multimedia graduate program at the University of Miami, trains international journalists, journalism students and professors with whom he then produces documentary multimedia projects that feature multilingual local reporting on significant global issues as defined by the United Nations Millennium Development Goals.

 I’ve been on the forefront of multimedia since its development as a tool for journalistic reporting and storytelling – from being Education Chair of the National Press Photographers Association’s Digital and Electronic Photojournalism Workshops, to founding and directing the Multimedia Bootcamp Workshops, to training students and journalists around the globe on best practices, to producing dozens of award-winning multimedia journalism project teams, to working as the academic partner of the Online News Association and to graduating many of today’s multimedia newsroom leaders.

-I am currently starting my fifth year as Professor and Knight Chair at the Knight Center for International Media at the University of Miami School of Communication after retiring from the University of North Carolina at Chapel Hill as a James L. Knight Professor of Journalism and Director of the Visual Communication program.
+I am Professor and Knight Chair at the Knight Center for International Media at the University of Miami School of Communication, after retiring from the University of North Carolina at Chapel Hill as a James L. Knight Professor of Journalism and Director of the Visual Communication program.
 I also hold the position of Distinguished Visiting Professor at the University of the Andes in Santiago, Chile.

 The Chair in Visual Journalism will lead the Knight Center for International Media in maintaining a cutting-edge relationship to the developing professions of visual journalism by fostering projects and experiments that will incubate new techniques of visual and interactive reporting and storytelling.
 During the chair’s five- to seven-year term, he will work closely with center staff on its projects, bringing international attention to the center’s work through participation in conferences and seminars and by publishing and disseminating the results of work done at the center.